-Remedy Oak opened for play in November 2005 and Englishman and former Ryder Cup Captain John Jacobs designed the golf course.
+Remedy Oak opened for play in November 2005 and former Ryder Cup Captain John Jacobs designed the golf course, or at least made a few visits during the construction phase.
 Set in more than 250 acres of ancient woodland near Horton in Dorset, Remedy Oak immediately appears mature beyond its tender years.
 John Jacobs commented: “When I first saw the location for Remedy Oak, I knew it had the potential to be one of the best courses in the UK.
 To see it now, I feel that potential has been realised.”

 With a girth of more than six metres, the Remedy Oak tree, which is located a couple of miles from the course, is legendary.
 Apparently the nine-year-old Boy King, King Edward VI sat under the oak tree and “touched for Kings Evil”.
 Kings Evil was a medieval custom whereby the King could touch and heal people with skin diseases.

 Miracles cannot be guaranteed at Remedy Oak Golf Club but we can vouch for the fact that it’s perhaps the most exclusive golf club south of the M25 and the course is highly polished with immaculate tee to green grooming.
 Remedy Oak is also home to the Legends Charity Golf Classic, where cricketer Sir Ian Botham hosts an annual charity event in aid of Leukaemia Research.

 Many people in the know reckon Remedy Oak is one of the finest inland golf courses in Britain but few people had the chance to experience the course when it first opened.
 Thankfully the club now welcomes visitors and the word on the street is that the rather expensive green fee is worth every penny.